nextcloud/android/SETUP.md

 * Pull changes from your develop branch: "git pull origin develop"
 * Make official ownCloud repo known as upstream: "git remote add upstream git@github.com:owncloud/android.git"
 * Make sure to get the latest changes from official android/develop branch: "git pull upstream develop"
+* Complete the setup of project properties and resolve pending dependencies running "setup_env.bat" or "./setup_env.sh" .

 At this point you can continue using different tools to build the project.
 Section 2, 3 and 4 describe some of the existing alternatives.